-CHNA IMPLEMENTATION STRATEGY FISCAL YEARS 2017 - 2019 HOSPITAL FACILITY: Gottlieb Memorial Hospital CHNA SIGNIFICANT Social, Economic and Structural Determinants of Health HEALTH NEED: CHNA REFERENCE PAGE: 49-68 PRIORITIZATION #: 1
+CHNA IMPLEMENTATION STRATEGY FISCAL YEARS 2017 - 2019 HOSPITAL FACILITY: Loyola University Medical Center CHNA SIGNIFICANT HEALTH NEED: Social, Economic and Structural Determinants of Health CHNA REFERENCE PAGE: 49-68 PRIORITIZATION #: 1

 BRIEF DESCRIPTION OF NEED: As summarized within the CHNA report, there are many health disparities that relate to racial inequities and income inequities.
 These societal inequities have profound effects on life expectancy.
 In both Chicago and suburban Cook County, life expectancy varies widely between communities with high economic opportunities and communities with low economic opportunities.
 In suburban Cook County, life expectancy is approximately 79.7 years.
 The 2012 citywide life expectancy for residents in Chicago is 77.8 years.
 Overall in Chicago, life expectancy for people in areas of high economic hardship is five years lower than those living in communities with better economic conditions.
-The Chicago community areas and suburban municipalities in the Central region with the highest and lowest life expectancies include communities within the CHNA area including Maywood, Melrose Park and Austin.
+The Chicago community areas and suburban municipalities in the Central region with the highest and lowest life expectancies include communities within LUMC's CHNA area including Maywood, Melrose Park and Austin.

-GOAL: Improving social, economic, and structural determinants of health / Reducing social and economic inequities
+GOAL: Improving social, economic and structural determinants of health / Reducing social and economic inequities

-OBJECTIVE: Support governmental and organizational policy changes that affect the lives of the 500,000 persons living within the CHNA area.
+OBJECTIVE: Support governmental and organizational policy changes that affect the lives of the 500,000 persons living within the LUMC CHNA area.